Home cinema: Dedicated rooms

 This example is of home theater screening room with video projector mounted in a box on the ceiling.
 Built-in shelves provide a place for movie decor, DVDs, and equipment.
 Note the component stack on the right, where the audio receiver, DVD player, secondary monitor, and video game system are located.

 Some home cinema enthusiasts build a dedicated room in their home for the theater.
 These more advanced installations often include sophisticated acoustic design elements, including room-in-a-room construction that isolates sound and provides an improved listening environment and a large screen, often using a high-definition projector.
 These installations are often designated as screening rooms to differentiate them from simpler, less-expensive installations.
-In some movie enthusiast's home cinemas, this idea can go as far as completely recreating an actual small-scale cinema, with a projector enclosed in its own projection booth, specialized furniture, curtains in front of the projection screen, movie posters, or a popcorn or vending machine with snack food and candy.
-More commonly, real dedicated home theaters pursue this to a lesser degree.
+In some movie enthusiasts' home cinemas, this idea can go as far as completely recreating an actual small-scale cinema, with a projector enclosed in its own projection booth, specialized furniture, curtains in front of the projection screen, movie posters, or a popcorn or vending machine with snack food and candy.

-As of 2016, the days of the $100,000 and over home cinema system are being usurped by the rapid advances in digital audio and video technologies, which has spurred a rapid drop in prices, making a home cinema set-up more affordable than ever before.
-This, in turn, has brought the true digital home theater experience to the doorsteps of the do-it-yourselfers, often for much less than the price of a low-budget economy car.
+The cost of outfitting a home cinema system has dropped due to rapid advances in digital audio and video technologies bringing home theater in reach of do-it-yourselfers.
 As of 2016, consumer-grade A/V equipment can meet some of the standards of a small modern commercial cinema (e.g., THX sound).

 Seating

-Home cinema seating consists of chairs or sofas specifically engineered and designed for viewing movies in a home cinema.
-Some home cinema seats have a cup holder built into the chairs' armrests and a shared armrest between each seat.
-Some seating has cinema-style chairs like those seen in a cinema, which feature a flip-up seat cushion.
+Home cinema seating consists of chairs or sofas specifically designed for viewing movies in a home cinema.
+Some seating has cinema-style chairs, which feature a flip-up seat cushion.
 Other seating systems have plush leather reclining lounger types, with flip-out footrests.
-Available features include storage compartments, snack trays, tactile transducers for low-frequency effects that can be felt through a chair (without creating high volume levels which could disturb other family members), and electric motors to adjust the chair.
-Home cinema seating tends to be more comfortable than seats in a public cinema.
+Available features include cup holder, storage compartments, snack trays, tactile transducers for low-frequency effects that can be felt through a chair, and electric motors to adjust the chair.